Hartford City FC: Supporters

 The Agents of Hale are an independent supporters group, and actually predate the existence of Hartford City.
 AoH stand in the southern end of the CCSU Soccer Field stands with members traveling in an RV fondly called The Bucket.

 AoH and supporters of Elm City Express sponsor a trophy awarded to the winner of the season series between Hartford City and Elm City.
 The trophy, known to the supporters as "The Big Dumb Whale", is a four-feet-long, 40-pound bull sperm whale carved from white oak.
 The sperm whale is the official state animal of Connecticut.
 The white oak is Connecticut's official state tree, and represents the Charter Oak, where, as tradition has it, Connecticut's Royal Charter of 1662 was hidden from the English governor-general.
 In the competition's inaugural season, Elm City won the series 3–2 on aggregate.
 In 2018, HCFC took The Whale in the regular season's lone matchup, in a 2–1 win at home.
 Hartford retained The Whale in 2019, as Elm City Express spent the season on hiatus.

 In 2019, the Agents of Hale along with Kingston Stockade FC's Dutch Guard established the Wooden Shoe, a fan cup to be awarded to the winner of the season series between the two teams.
 The Wooden Shoe pays homage to the Dutch origins of both cities.
 Stockade FC defeated Hartford City 2–1 on aggregate to win the first Wooden Shoe.

 In 2021, Stockade retained the Shoe, winning the series 4–1 on aggregate.

+Kicked off with a season-opening, come-from-behind win in Kingston; Hartford City won their first Shoe in 2022, 6–1 on aggregate.

+In 2023, Kingston took back the shoe, again winning 4–1 on aggregate.

+As of 2024 (Hartford City victory, 4-2 on aggregate), the shoe remains with the Agents, as Stockade FC’s move to The League for Clubs left the two teams without a fixture for the upcoming 2025 season.
+It is unclear if the clubs intend to schedule any friendlies in the future.

+AoH will, however, have an opportunity for supporters hardware in 2025, with the return of NPSL soccer to New Haven in the form of New Haven United FC——marking the return of The Big Dumb Whale after a seven-year hiatus.